Student Conduct Code Policy

 - Inform the accused student(s) of the nature of evidence available to support the complaint.

 - Specify a date and time when the student is required to meet with the Dean or designee to attempt to reach a mutually acceptable resolution of the charges.
 Allow the student(s) at least 48 hours to prepare for this meeting.
 The student may have an advisor present.
-This advisor may give advice to the accused student but may not directly question the Dean of Student Affairs or designee.
+This advisor may give advice to the accused student but may not directly question the Dean of Students or designee.
 The advisor may not be an attorney.

 - Inform the student(s) that failure to appear for this informal meeting shall result in referral of the charges for a formal hearing before the Judicial Board.

 - Under this informal process, the Dean or designee determines whether a violation occurred and the applicable sanction.
 If the sanction is less than expulsion or a nine-day suspension, the student does not receive a formal hearing but instead may appeal to the VP of Academic and Student Affairs or designee.
 A student may request a formal hearing before the Judicial Board only if the sanction is expulsion or suspension of more than nine calendar days.

 The formal process will consist of a hearing following these guidelines:

 - A Judicial Board will be in place comprised of the VP of Academic and Student Affairs Officer or designee, the advisor of the accused student or organization or designee, up to two members of the Student Government Association, a faculty member and a staff member.
 A counselor or designee may also be in attendance as an ex-officio member to assist with mediation and counseling but shall not be expected to act in a disciplinarian role.
 The person bringing the claim of misconduct may also be in attendance but may not serve on the judicial board.